Skip to content

 git-acm configuration guide

-This guide explains how to configure and set up the git-acm tool for generating AI-powered commit messages.
+This guide explains how to configure and set up git-acm powered by OpenRouter.

 Before configuring git-acm, ensure you have: